 Popping a probiotic in times of gastrointestinal distress might also help manage the severity and duration of diarrhea.
 One research review even found that some probiotic strains were able to lessen the duration of diarrhea symptoms by a day.
 And when you're tethered to the toilet, an extra day of relief is a huge win.
 Probiotic foods may be tough to stomach when your stomach is upset, especially dairy-based ones like yogurt, so you may want to stick to a supplement to reap the bacterial benefits.

 Glutamine for diarrhea: gut health and hydration.

 Glutamine is a nonessential amino acid, which means the body usually produces sufficient amounts, but in times of illness or extreme stress glutamine levels may become depleted.
 This can weaken the intestinal walls and affect the body's ability to properly and efficiently absorb nutrients during digestion.
 In addition, having low levels of glutamine may exacerbate or even cause diarrhea.
-The increased speed of, er, transit through the intestines can make it even more difficult to replenish glutamine and other important nutrients.
+The enhanced speed of transit through the intestines can make it even more difficult to replenish glutamine and other important nutrients.

-Supplementing with glutamine when you have diarrhea can help repair the intestinal walls and improve nutrient absorption.
+Supplementing with glutamine when you have diarrhea can help repair the intestinal walls and support nutrient absorption.
 This is especially important for fighting dehydration, a common but potentially dangerous side effect of diarrhea.
-In fact, glutamine supplementation has been shown to significantly increase water and electrolyte uptake, lessening the severity of diarrhea and staving off dehydration.
+In fact, glutamine supplementation has been shown to significantly enhance water and electrolyte uptake, lessening the severity of diarrhea and staving off dehydration.